 The connection between the internet and video games and hikikomori is still being researched (as is much about the hikikomori phenomenon as a whole), but it is considered, at the very least, a factor that can exacerbate this problem.

 Hikikomori tend to use the internet profusely, they prefer communicating online, and they often (but not always) spend much of their time in the online world.

 However, it would be too superficial to dismiss hikikomori as internet addicts.
 Internet use, and social media use, in particular, have exploded in recent years.
-A recent study found that 17–26.8% in adolescents in Hong Kong could be considered internet addicts, compared to around 1% which can be considered hikikomori.
+A recent study found that 17–26.8% in adolescents in Hong Kong could be considered internet addicts, compared to around 1% who can be considered hikikomori.
 The age at which the phenomena start to emerge is also different: for internet addiction, it’s early teens.
 For hikikomori, it’s late teens and early adulthood.